gcc-mirror/gcc/gcc/config/mips/mips.md

    (set_attr "length" "4")])

 ;; Instructions for adding the low 16 bits of an address to a register.
-;; Operand 2 is the address: print_operand works out which relocation ;; should be applied.
+;; Operand 2 is the address: mips_print_operand works out which relocation ;; should be applied.

 (define_insn "*low<mode>"